marbl/MetagenomeScope/tests/README.md

 ## Running Tests

-From the root of the MetagenomeScope repository, run `make test`.
-This requires that pytest is installed.
+From the root of the MetagenomeScope repository, run `make generaltest` to test everything but the `-spqr` tests and `make spqrtest` to test things specific to the `-spqr` option (which has some extra installation requirements).
+You can also just run `make test` to run both types of tests.

+### Notes About Running Tests

+* All of these commands require [pytest](https://pytest.org/) to be installed.

-These tests assume that pytest is being run from the root of the MetagenomeScope repository -- running pytest from elsewhere on these tests will probably cause them to fail.
+* These commands all assume they're being run from the root of the MetagenomeScope repository -- running them from elsewhere will probably cause them to fail.

+* After running `make generaltest` or `make spqrtest`, the `tests/output` directory will be emptied (to avoid buildup of test files on your system).
+  You can disable this behavior by removing the "rm tests/output/\*" lines from the corresponding targets in the Makefile.

 ## Test Data Acknowledgements (`input/`)